forrtproject/forrtproject.github.io/content/authors/Jordan-Wagge/_index.md

 ---
 # Display name
-name: "Flávio Azevedo"
+name: "Jordan Wagge"

 # Username (this should match the folder name and the name on publications)
 authors:
-- Name "Flavio Azevedo"
+- "Jordan Wagge"

 # Is this the primary user of the site?
 superuser: false

 # Role/position (e.g., Professor of Artificial Intelligence)
 role:

 # Organizations/Affiliations
 organizations: